Sunlis/ONI-nerf-electrolyzer/README.md

 The oil refinery has trouble being competitive with petroleum boilers for those who know the ways.

-The labor requirements and poor product efficiency make it unappealing to use.
+The labor requirements and poor product efficiency make it unappealing to use in late game builds.

-Changes:
+Proposed:
 - 5 kg/s -> 6 kg/s petroleum
 - 90 g/s -> 180 g/s natural gas
-- also produces 100 g/s refined carbon

 Alternatively: use the Asphalt Mod